jpachecoxyz/blog/content/projects/pymetrics.md

 The maintenance log app provides several key benefits:

 -   **Enhanced Data Management:** All data is stored in a standardized CSV format, which can be easily imported into Excel for further analysis.
--   \*Improved KPI Tracking: By analyzing the recorded data, maintenance teams can generate KPI graphs in Excel to monitor performance metrics such as Mean Time to Repair (MTTR) and Mean Time Between Failures (MTBF).
+-   **Improved KPI Tracking**: By analyzing the recorded data, maintenance teams can generate KPI graphs in Excel to monitor performance metrics such as Mean Time to Repair (MTTR) and Mean Time Between Failures (MTBF).
--   Informed Decision-Making:\* The insights gained from the KPI graphs help in making informed decisions to improve machine reliability and reduce downtime.
+-   **Informed Decision-Making:** The insights gained from the KPI graphs help in making informed decisions to improve machine reliability and reduce downtime.

 ## Technical Details {#technical-details}